rcspringer/phaser-platform-game/README.md

+# Phaser 3 Game
+This game is made with the JavaScript/TypeScript game engine Phaser 3.
+To start the project see the Available Commands.

-# Phaser 3 Webpack Project Template
+## Based of Phaser 3 Template

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 5](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.